crawfordk99/personal-stats-tracker/README.md

 # Future Work

+* Continue to separate UI logic and business logic (reduce using set state)
+* Implement password rules
-* User profiles to save data to, and allow for continuation of stats
+* Clean up stat calculations, and allow for accumulation of stats, not just rewriting the entry
-* Connect to database instead of SharedPreferences
-* Either drop down menus to allow for sports choice, or create separate screens
-* Login
+* Add more sports
-* Allow for importing data from other sources (such as school league)
+* Implement a drop down menu for user to choose which stats they want to update
+* Switch from emulators to actual cloud features